tgnemecek/core-website/src/collections/pages/index.md

 about:
   text: "Core Coaching & Consulting, LLC uses the holistic system of The Balancing
     Act with leaders, organizations, and individuals to improve their Balance, well-being, effectiveness, and flow.
-We create lasting transformation with powerful tools that reveal where systems or people are out-of-balance, then implement pragmatic processes to remove barriers so they can re-balance themselves from the CORE (inside-out).
-Our interventions are rooted in science and the ancient healing model of the 5 elements & Synergy.  "
+We create lasting, multi-dimensional transformation with powerful tools that reveal where systems or people are out-of-balance, then implement pragmatic processes to remove barriers so they can re-balance themselves from the CORE (inside-out).
+Our interventions are rooted in science, experience, and the ancient healing model of the 5 elements & Synergy.  "
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1595111411/logo_feamvb.png
 services:
   - title: CORE Leading